 FS: I first worked with David just about 12 months ago in October of 2013; I called him because I had one very urgent concern .

 Once again, ‘they’ is used.
 This indicates that the attention of the unconscious was gained and utilised to promote her life energy. ‘to look’ is fast at the end before the start of the 2nd comment directly after.
-Because it continues on to ‘grow’, how ‘to look’ is expressed is quite normal.
+Because it continues on to ‘grow’, ‘to look’ runs together quickly, but is possible.
 Also, there is a perceptible /t/ after ‘made’.

 Recently I have been examining speech reversals on the internet.
 It is clear that there is a plethora of examples that are ambiguous or obviously incorrect.
 Clearly, projection is occurring.
 Yet, some responders on the various sites indicate agreement with examples while others oppose.
 I have to assume that concurrence with highly dubious reversals is a case of priming which Mark Newbrooke claimed was a factor in hearing reversals.
 This is where the words are given to the listener beforehand, and this influences the listener’s perception.
 The listener perceives a syllable count, hears some phonemes or allophonic variations that are within linguistic limits, and the remainder is projected into; the mind adds the necessary sounds, and/or deletes others so that a recognisable string of language occurs.
 Furthermore, there are many reversals that are of 2 to 5 words, Out of the multitudinous strings of speech occurring each day, it is not unreasonable to expect short language-like strings from the reversed sounds that are simply coincidental occurrences.